wangeditor-team/wangEditor/manual/chapter3/hightlightCode.md

 # Highlight Code
-The code menu of wangeditor support to import `highlight js` plugin to implement highlight code.And it provides a variety of styles.
-The highlight function isn't built-in function, so you need to install plugin manually.
+The code menu of wangEditor support to import `highlight js` plugin to implement highlight code function.And it provides a variety of styles.
+The highlight isn't built-in function, so you need to install plugin manually.

 `highlight.js` website: [highlight](https://highlightjs.org/).

 ## Install Highlight

-### npm
+### NPM

 ```bash
 npm install highlight.js -S